a-jey/MiBand5-watchface_for_xDrip/README.md

 This makes it possible to use the original xDrip+ App which results in an easier update process.

 The steps, temperature and battery appeared too small to read for me and I also missed the heartrate.
-So I decided to create a customized version of the original watchface with the following changes:
+So I decided to create a customised version of the original watchface with the following changes:

 • new font and larger for the small letters
 • moved weather icon and temperature to bottom right and removed other parts